global-asp/asp-source/en/0211_a-hot-saturday.md

 Everyone was grumpy.

 ##
-“Let's go to the river,”
+"Let's go to the river,"
 Lerato said.
-“But Mme told us not to
+"But Mme told us not to
-swim in the river,” said
+swim in the river," said
 Bontle.
-“We won't swim,”
+"We won't swim,"
 answered Lerato.
-“We'll
+"We'll
 just play in the shade
-next to the water.”
+next to the water."

 ##
 First we took off our